Inverse of divergence and homogenization of compressible Navier-Stokes equations in randomly perforated domains: Setting and the Main Results

 \item Boxes are sets of the form $A_x \times A_y \times A_z$, where $A_x,A_y,A_z \subset \R$ are intervals. \item For a factor $\lambda >0$ and a set $M\subset\R^d$ we define $\lambda M := \{ \lambda x : x \in M \}$. \item For two sets $M,N\subset\R^3$, we set $\displaystyle\dist(M,N)=\inf_{x\in M, y\in N} |x-y|$, where $|x|$ is the usual Euclidean norm, and $\displaystyle\dist_\infty(M,N)=\inf_{x\in M, y\in N} \|x-y\|_\infty=\inf_{x\in M, y\in N} \max_{1\leq i\leq 3} |x_i-y_i|$. \item We write $a\lesssim b$ whenever there is a constant $C>0$ that does not depend on $\e, a$ and $b$ such that $a\leq C\, b$.
 The constant $C$ might change its value whenever it occurs. \end{itemize}

 Moreover, if no ambiguity occurs, we denote the function spaces as in the scalar case even if the functions are vector- or matrix-valued, e.g., we write $L^p(D)$ instead of $L^p(D;\R^3)$.\\

-The paper is organized as follows.
+{\bf Organization of the paper:} The paper is organized as follows.
 In the next section we formulate the probabilistic statements (Theorem~\ref{thm:MainProbThm} and Proposition~\ref{prop:cubeN}) as well as the analytical framework (Lemma~\ref{lem:O-EpsJohn}) needed for the construction of the Bogovski\u{\i} operator (Theorem~\ref{thm:MainBog}).
 The proofs of these results are content of Section~\ref{sec:Prob} (probabilistic part) and Section~\ref{sec:BogOp} (analytical part).
 The last section is devoted to a quick sketch of the homogenization result.